Texas Homestead Laws

 |Max.
 Property Value That May Be Designated 'Homestead'||-|

 |Maximum Acreage (Rural)||200 acres|

-Note: State laws are constantly changing -- contact a Texas real estate attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing.
+It is a good idea to contact a Texas real estate attorney or bankruptcy attorney as well as conduct your own legal research to verify the state law(s) that may affect you.

 Research the Law